PWCT Docs Features Programming Paradigm

 Fig. 13 Resistance

-The Data Unit is used for managing the system data, starting from things you already know (Variables) , (References/Pointers) & (Data/Value) – all of these things are called (Electrons).
+The Data Unit is used for managing the system data, starting from things you already know (Variables), (References/Pointers) & (Data/Value) — all of these things are called (Electrons).

 The electron could be just Data/Value, Variable or Reference/Pointer.

-The SubShell is a group of Electrons, you can think of it as Array, Stack or Queue
+The SubShell is a group of Electrons, you can think of it as Array, Stack or Queue.

 We can copy or move electrons from one SubShell to another one.

+The Shell is a group of SubShells.
 The Atom is a group of Shells.
+The Vessel is a group of Atoms.

 The Reaction is a filter for Vessels and/or Atoms based on Shells or SubShells names.

-IF the Sub Shell contains variables, when you load it, these variables will be defined in the current scope and you can use it directly.
+To use the Data Unit from the Code Unit, you can do (Load/Upload) operations.
+You can load a SubShell to get the SubShell electrons.
+If the SubShell contains variables, when you load it, these variables will be defined in the current scope and you can use it directly.

-You will have a copy of these electrons (Variables/References/Data) , you can do changes without affecting the Data Unit, if you want to update the Data Unit with your changes, you can do Upload.
+You will have a copy of these electrons (Variables/References/Data), you can do changes without affecting the Data Unit.
+If you want to update the Data Unit with your changes, you can do Upload.

-Using two Sub Shells from the data unit, you can create a virtual data file, where the first Sub Shell will contains the file structure, and the second Sub Shell will contains the file data.
+Using two SubShells from the data unit, you can create a virtual data file, where the first SubShell will contain the file structure, and the second SubShell will contain the file data.

 Fig. 14 Data Unit